promptfoo/promptfoo/site/docs/configuration/expected-outputs/model-graded/select-best.md

 Under the hood, `select-best`:

 1. Collects all outputs from a single test case
-2. Uses an LLM to evaluate which output best matches the given criteria
+2. Uses an LLM to compare outputs against the specified criteria
+3. Performs pairwise comparisons when needed for complex evaluations
-3. Marks the winning output as PASS (score: 1.0) and others as FAIL (score: 0.0)
+4. Marks the winning output as PASS (1.0) and others as FAIL (0.0)

 ### Example Configuration